Alisha98A/taskpilot-frontend/TESTING.md

 	•	Always ensure date/time fields match the backend model’s required format.
 	•	Use ISO 8601 datetime strings for DateTimeField in Django REST Framework.
 	•	Check backend serializer error messages carefully — they often pinpoint the exact field causing the validation issue.

+### Bug: Note Task Title Not Displaying in API Response

+**Description:**
+When fetching notes, the associated task’s details (such as the task title) were not included in the API response.
+Instead, only the task ID was returned.
+This caused frontend components to show placeholders like “No associated task” or “Unknown Task” because they lacked the full task information.

+**Root Cause:**
+The `NoteSerializer` used a `PrimaryKeyRelatedField` for the `task` field with an empty queryset by default.
+This field only returned the task’s ID, and did not serialize the full task object including the title or other useful fields.

+**Fix:**
+We replaced the `PrimaryKeyRelatedField` with a nested `TaskSerializer` in the `NoteSerializer`, setting the `task` field to `TaskSerializer(read_only=True)`.
+This change ensures that when notes are serialized, the complete task details (including the title) are embedded in the API response.
+This fix allows the frontend to correctly display the task name connected to each note.